AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 content-type: overview
 product-area: portfolios
 navigation-topic: portfolios-overview
-title: Portfolio overview in Adobe Workfront
+title: Portfolio overview in [!DNL Adobe Workfront]
 description: A Portfolio is a collection of projects that have unifying characteristics.
 Those projects usually compete for the same resources, budget, or time slot.
 You can divide Portfolios into Programs and associate the projects with the Programs before they are added to a Portfolio.
 author: Alina
 feature: Work Management, Strategic Planning
 exl-id: b340501e-1190-415e-aa96-5aad177c4b7b
 ---
-# Portfolio overview in Adobe Workfront
+# Portfolio overview in [!DNL Adobe Workfront]

 A Portfolio is a collection of projects that have unifying characteristics.
 Those projects usually compete for the same resources, budget, or time slot.
 You can divide Portfolios into Programs and associate the projects with the Programs before they are added to a Portfolio.